Yabonev/reducing-friction-during-agentic-coding/README.md

 - **Less Screen Time:** We got too much screen time anyway
 - **Recording Pressure:** The recording bubble can force you to begin and continue talking - no stopping mid-thought, repetition is okay, this is part of the thinking process
 - **Emphasis Through Repetition:** Repeating the same information or instructions using different words actually focuses the LLM better
-- **Important Stuff Last:** You can naturally finish by emphasizing most important parts, you've spend the effort of talking so much anyway
+- **Important Stuff Last:** You can naturally finish by emphasizing most important parts, you've spent the effort of talking so much anyway

 **Personal Use Cases:**

-- **Note-taking and brainstorming**, I've spend around 3 hours talking about this content to an LLM to generate the content notes
+- **Note-taking and brainstorming**, I've spent around 3 hours talking about this content to an LLM to generate the content notes
 - Situations where my output/thinking is the main focus
 - Less useful for pure coding, more for planning and ideation, explaining features, requirements